hyk0127/hyk0127.github.io/_pages/about.md

 Hello!

-I am a Ph.D. candidate in Economics at the University of California, Los Angeles.
+I am joining the Korea Institute of Public Finance (KIPF) as an Associate Research Fellow in August 2022.
+I received my Ph.D. in Economics from the University of California, Los Angeles in 2022.

-My work is in the intersection of international trade and industrial organization, and I focus on intra-firm transactions and incentives within integrated networks of firms.
+My research interests are in the intersection of international trade and industrial organization.
+Specifically, I focus on intra-firm transactions and incentives within ownership networks of firms.

-I am excited to join Korea Institute of Public Finance (KIPF) as an Associate Research Fellow in August 2022.